Parliament’s Media, Culture and Antiquities Committee passed a bill regarding the formation of media regulators on Monday.

 Qallash expresses similar concerns, saying that the drafted bill that prohibits provisions which infringe upon freedoms in publishing cases “will now be forgotten.”

-According to Shazly, the culture and media committee is concerned only with media legislation, and the cancellation of penalties which infringe on freedom necessitates the amendment of the Penal Code, which is the responsibility of the Parliament’s legislative committee.
+According to Shazly, the Media, Culture and Antiquities Committee is concerned only with media legislation, and the cancellation of penalties which infringe on freedom necessitates the amendment of the Penal Code, which is the responsibility of the Parliament’s legislative committee.

 He affirms: “Of course we support the freedom of journalists and their right to express their views in their writing, especially as we are living an era of freedoms.”